karlhorky/gray/README.md

 ## How to Use

 1. Add the CSS from [gray.css](https://github.com/karlhorky/gray/blob/gh-pages/css/gray.css).

+    If you want to use your own CSS selector instead of `.grayscale`, edit or copy the CSS.

 2. Add the plugin after jQuery at the bottom of the body.

     ```html